Eden Prairie Drug and Alcohol Rehab, Detox and Treatment Resources

 Recovery Meetings Near You in Eden Prairie

 There are multiple options in Eden Prairie for people who are interested in attending recovery meetings such as Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).
-Finding the best recovery meeting for you or your loved can be beneficial to help continue the work that was done during rehabilitation.
+Finding the best recovery meeting for you or your loved can help continue the work that was done during rehabilitation.

 Alcoholics Anonymous (AA) MeetingsAA is a 12-step program that helps people achieve and maintain sobriety.
 Depending on each person’s experiences, the program usually involves a sponsor working with each member.

 - Wooddale Church Where: 6630 Shady Oak Rd.
 Eden Prairie, MN 55347